paulocremas/seedx-home-test/README.md

 ### [Extract](https://github.com/paulocremas/seedx-home-test/blob/main/1.%20Python%20Data%20Extraction%20and%20Processing/modules/extract.py)
 This module has __3 functions__

-1. __extract:__ Iterates over the last N days (from config), resets API pagination per day, fetches sales pages via API calls, skips duplicates using a set of sale IDs, transforms valid sales, and appends them to DATA_TO_INSERT.
+1. __extract:__ iterates over the last N days (from config), resets API pagination per day, fetches sales pages via API calls, skips duplicates using a set of sale IDs, transforms valid sales, and appends them to DATA_TO_INSERT.

-2. __get_last_n_days:__ Returns a list of the last N dates (including today) in YYYY-MM-DD format.
+2. __get_last_n_days:__ returns a list of the last N dates (including today) in YYYY-MM-DD format.

-3. __get_sales:__ Executes an API request using the current API configuration.
+3. __get_sales:__ executes an API request using the current API configuration.

 ### [Transform](https://github.com/paulocremas/seedx-home-test/blob/main/1.%20Python%20Data%20Extraction%20and%20Processing/modules/transform.py)
 This module has __1 function__

-1. __transform:__ Converts a raw sale dictionary into a Sale object with defined attributes, then returns its dictionary representation.
+1. __transform:__ converts a raw sale dictionary into a Sale object with defined attributes, then returns its dictionary representation.

 ### [Load](https://github.com/paulocremas/seedx-home-test/blob/main/1.%20Python%20Data%20Extraction%20and%20Processing/modules/load.py)
 This module has __1 function__

-1. __load:__ Checks if there is data to insert; if so, initializes a BigQuery client and loads the DATA_TO_INSERT DataFrame into the configured BigQuery table, waiting for the job to complete.
+1. __load:__ checks if there is data to insert; if so, initializes a BigQuery client and loads the DATA_TO_INSERT DataFrame into the configured BigQuery table, waiting for the job to complete.
 <br>

 #### [Dockerfile](https://github.com/paulocremas/seedx-home-test/blob/main/1.%20Python%20Data%20Extraction%20and%20Processing/Dockerfile)